Amelia has been an avid gardener since childhood and enjoys experimenting with natural and sustainable gardening methods.

 They come in many varieties with varying names such as juneberry, Saskatoon blueberry, shadbush, shadblow, and sugar plum.
 Some varieties are designed to have showier blossoms or brighter autumn foliage.
 I am growing several Saskatoon blueberries and several purple juneberries.

-Planting Tip: If possible, plant serviceberries when they are dormant to prevent sulking.
+Tip: If possible, plant serviceberries when they are dormant to prevent sulking.
 If transplanted once they are in leaf, you may miss a whole season of growth.

-Growing rapidly in popularity, these hardy berries deserve a place in an early spring landscape because their dainty foliage appears so much earlier than most deciduous plants.
+Growing rapidly in popularity, these hardy berries deserve a place in a spring landscape because their dainty foliage appears so much earlier than most deciduous plants.
 Along with the leaves appear attractive little yellow bell-shaped flowers followed by bluish berries that resemble elongated blueberries.
 They are also called Haskap or Blue Honeysuckle.

-Bramble berries tend to burgeon earlier than many other fruiting plants, but for an edible landscape I specifically recommend mounding raspberries so as to avoid the disorderly appearance of most bramble berries.
+Bramble berries tend to burgeon earlier than many other fruiting plants, but for an edible landscape, I specifically recommend mounding raspberries so as to avoid the disorderly appearance of most bramble berries.

-Growing Tips: If you don’t want them to spread, keep on eye out for suckers and dig them out before they become established.
+Tip: If you don’t want them to spread, keep on eye out for suckers and dig them out before they become established.
 I prefer to just give them some space.

-Rhubarb has so much to offer an edible landscape aside from the tangy pies, sauces and pickles that can be made from the ruby-red stems.
+Rhubarb has so much to offer an edible landscape, aside from the tangy pies, sauces and pickles that can be made from the ruby-red stems.
 Here in southern Idaho, they begin to appear almost as soon as the tulips emerge.
 I am enchanted by the huge leaves that are so uncommon in a temperate, edible garden and add a great deal to the texture thereof.

-Growing Tips: This plant benefits from being cut down to a couple inches from the ground in early summer when the leaves begin to look less crisp.
+Tip: This plant benefits from being cut down to a couple inches from the ground in early summer when the leaves begin to look less crisp.
 It spreads quickly, but this can be abated, if desired, by cutting off the flowers when they have faded and before they go to seed.

 Like chives, sage blooms shortly after the tulips but has the added benefit of being a broadleaf evergreen.
-I adore the smell and so I plant it where I will brush by it from time to time.
+I adore the smell, and so I plant it where I will brush by it from time to time.
 Sage also comes in purple, golden and white variegated varieties.

-Growing Tip: Whack it back right after it blooms to keep it from going to seed and to give it time to develop a strong, dense structure to support the snow load and to bloom the following spring.
+Tip: Whack it back right after it blooms to keep it from going to seed and to give it time to develop a strong, dense structure to support the snow load and to bloom the following spring.

 This leafy plant appears about the time the tulips bloom and will spread over time to form a large cluster.
 In addition to the early greenery, this herb is a mineral accumulator, sending roots down more than 15 feet and bringing up minerals from this depth.
 These minerals become available to surrounding plants as horseradish leaves drop and decompose.

-Growing Tip: Plant it near a new tree to help nourish the tree.
+Tip: Plant it near a new tree to help nourish the tree.

 Daylilies are typically grown as ornamentals, and that is the way I grow them.
 However, most sources agree that every part of the daylily is edible and apparently quite delicious (do not confuse with the deadly lily!).
 Stella-de-Oro daylilies also provide lovely grassy foliage early in the season and bloom from late spring until frost.

-Growing Tip: If you want a lot of daylilies, you can save money by ordering bundles of fifty or a hundred.
+Tip: If you want a lot of daylilies, you can save money by ordering bundles of fifty or a hundred.
 Plant them in clusters of three so they fill in faster.
 Clusters can be arranged in groupings of three or five for a visually pleasing display.